androidWG/AndroidWG/README.md

 **CURRENTLY WORKING ON**: [Discord.fm](https://github.com/androidWG/Discord.fm)

-sup, I make some apps/programs/scripts/programming and I'm currently learning Django.
-I have some intermediate C#, intermediate Python experience and next on my learning list is JS frameworks, especially Vue and Three.js. looking to collaborate on anything, really depends on what you bring to the table and what level of dumb you're willing to deal with.
+sup, I make some apps/programs/scripts/programming and I'm currently doing some Python projects.
+I have some intermediate C#, intermediate Python experience and next on my learning list is JS frameworks. looking to collaborate on anything, really depends on what you bring to the table and what level of dumb you're willing to deal with.

 shoot me an email at anna.roliveira@proton.me